I ordered some trees from North Carolina and the nursery wanted to send them in February. What is a good time to have them delivered?

 Foeniculum vulgare var. azoricum

 Bulb fennel has been a mainstay vegetable in the Mediterranean for centuries.
 Eaten raw in salads, roasted until caramelized, steamed or stir-fried, it adds a slight licorice flavor to dishes.
 Don't confuse bulb fennel with annual herb fennel, whose seeds are used for flavoring, especially in Italian sausage, or with perennial fennel, whose bronze, feathery ornamental leaves attract beneficial insects.
 Bulb fennel prefers cool, moist soil high in organic matter.
 For a summer crop, start it indoors and transplant it outdoors by midspring in rows 18 inches apart with 6 inches between plants.
 Plants bolt in excessive summer temperatures.
 A second crop can be planted directly in late June or early July for a fall harvest.
-Varieties include Trieste, Orion and Zefa Fino, the latter being bolt-resistant and maturing in about 80 days.
+Varieties include Trieste, Orion and Zefa Fino, the latter being bolt-resistant and maturing around 80 days.